 New Jersey Division of Revenue

 Trade/Service Mark Unit

 To register your trademark at a federal level, you can file an application for federal registration with the United States Patent and Trademark Office (USPTO).
 While registering your trademark isn’t required to operate a business, it gives business owners distinct advantages, like the right to license a brand, and the right to sue for trademark infringement in federal court, if necessary.
 Below are the steps needed to apply:

 - Before filing an application, you need to search through the pending and registered trademarks to make sure your brand doesn’t already exist.
-Search through existing trademarks When you’re ready, apply for a federal trademark online.
+The U.S. Patent and Trademark Office has a database to search through existing trademarks.
+When you’re ready, apply for a federal trademark online.